 Data integrity and data management processes must be reviewed as early as possible, as it becomes much more complex and time-consuming to retroactively correct or solidify processes and data once a business is engaged in commercially validated activities.

 Establishing procedures and SOPs is crucial to site readiness.
-The impact that serialisation has on an organisation can sometimes be invisible to some departments at first, so it is important to understand and update or develop procedures to help the daily operations of the business function along with those changes.
-It is important to involve the different functional areas early on and create SOPs, work instructions and take the time to deploy training on not only how it impacts their roles, but the entire organisation.
+The impact that serialization has on an organization can sometimes be invisible to some departments at first, so it is important to understand and update or develop procedures to help the daily operations of the business function along with those changes.
+It is important to involve the different functional areas early on and create SOPs, work instructions and take the time to deploy training on not only how it impacts their roles, but the entire organization.
 One crucial part of training needs to be the ‘why’; why are processes changing, why are there new regulations and how does that impact what we do?

 The IT qualification process starts with ensuring that the proper infrastructure and associated security is in place, from there, following GAMP 5 for the Computer System Validation approach is imperative.
-The process for qualifying the serialisation systems, beyond just the core functionality also requires qualifying the connections between partners and customers, as well as the configurations for each customer’s SKUs to be used when producing commercial product.
+The process for qualifying the serialization systems, beyond just the core functionality also requires qualifying the connections between partners and customers, as well as the configurations for each customer’s SKUs to be used when producing commercial product.

 Qualification outside the site often relates to the qualification of solution partners.
 As far as qualifying the process through the supply chain, it is beneficial if all parties are ready and willing to engage in pilots, or end to end, testing early on.
 This will allow changes to be made if needed to the process upstream before the validation is complete, rather than being reactive and engaging in changes later.